tinyredinc/notes/real_estate/worklog.md

 please review the grammar and adjust as needed to ensure clarity and a native speaker tone:
+### SAM - WEEKLY REPORT 240827

+[LAST WEEK]
+- (RAIF) Tranche 3 files signed and completed and a copy of record book forward to lawyer for archiving.
+- (RAIF) RAIF Committee charter has been acceptted and signed by all appointed members.
+- (MODULAR)

 ### SAM - WEEKLY REPORT 240813 & 240820

 [LAST WEEK]